QPL2025/qpl-jekyll/index.md

 ### Registration

-Some information about registration is available [here](/registration/).
+Registration is now open.
+More information is available [here](/registration/).

 ### Presentations